 - Professionally and promptly communicate with program coordinator(s) about scheduling, preparations, and other logistics related to all upcoming programs, trainings, and other meetings.

-- Attend trainings and study and review resources outside of and during scheduled work hours as needed to maintain and build your impressions.
+- Attend trainings and study and review resources as needed to maintain and build your impressions.

 - Prepare program materials for all programs you lead or assist with.

 - Assist with additional family programs as needed.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee with or without accommodation, to successfully perform the essential functions of this job.

 Work involves moving throughout the Museum, lifting program materials and wearing historical garments (up to 30 lbs), and performing other similar actions while historically costumed for long periods of time.